sugar-syrup/Slides/TheGenomicCode/thegenomiccode.md

 # Self-Organisation

 - While the genome provides a set of constraints, it does not encode all the physical parameters and self-organizing dynamics required for development.
-These processes, such as protein folding, cytoskeleton dynamics, adhesive forces, and membrane tension, are guided by the laws of physics
 - The genome only needs to encode constraints that channel these processes along specific trajectories

 ![bg right height:85%](./media/ProteinFolding.png)